Top five best cheap DSLRs for 2020

 We round up our pick of the first-class DSLR cameras costing less than £500, to help you find the best bargain model for your needs.

 If you’re looking to take top-notch pictures and record high-definition video, you need to get your hands on a DSLR camera.
 However, you’re not just buying a camera, but investing in a system of lenses and accessories you may be using for many years to come.
 That's why it's important to pick the right model at the right price.

 You don’t have to spend a fortune to get great-quality photos and video, either – decent models start from around £300, as you can see from our rundown of interchangeable-lens cameras.
 While the best models have simple controls, are easy to use and produce the pictures of your dreams, the worst are poorly designed, cheaply built or have poor battery life.
-That's why we've also revealed some models to avoid.

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, you can get instant access by joining Which?.